Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 You will need to install all of the dependencies from the requirements.txt file into your workspace for it to work.

-#### Local Deployment

-* Copy the content of env.py.example into your env.py file and update with your information.
-(The env.py file is git ignored so secret info is not pushed in your commit).

 ### Database
 1. Add DATABASE_URL to settings.py: